SF-WDI-LABS/mongoose-books-app/docs/sprint2.md

   ```

 ## Challenge!

-On your own, use the mongoose methods to replace the other `/api/books*` routes with mongoose commands.
+On your own, use the mongoose methods to replace the other `/api/books*` routes with mongoose commands, taking into account the new referenced data relationship.

 Make sure you look back to the lecture notes for info on the most important methods like:
 * find